-We officially bought a house and became homeowners!
+We bought a house and finally became homeowners!

-Last year, we could’ve bought a home in Utah but were planning on moving to Texas so that wouldn’t have worked.
+Last year, we could’ve bought a home in Utah, but were planning to move to Texas so that wouldn’t have worked.

-This year, as soon as our lease was up we wanted to purchase a home.
-And we ended up buying a house five houses down the street from where we live right now.
+This year, as soon as our lease was up, we decided to purchase a home.
+And we ended up buying five houses down the street from where we live right now.

 It probably sounds dumb but I was super excited to finally add a house into our financial picture to have a 100% complete profile.

 Why We Bought a House

 I was taught from a young age that it’s important to own real estate.

 We decided to buy a house because it’s the American dream, of course.

 I’ve run the numbers multiple times and homeownership is not all that it’s cracked up to be.
 It’s a huge investment and the house starts to own you.